How to Plant, Grow and Care For Peperomia Hope

 Peperomia ‘Hope’ has glossy coin-shaped leaves of green color with light venation.

-The characteristic of ‘Hope’ is similar to other Peperomias so it is often confused with different cultivars.
-Hope has light venation on the leaves which is more pronounced on other species such as Peperomia argyreia.
+Peperomia ‘Hope’ looks similar to other peperomias, so growers often confuse it with different cultivars.
+‘Hope’ has light venation on the leaves, which appears more pronounced on other species such as Peperomia argyreia.

-The leaves are thicker and slightly bigger than that of the parent Peperomia deppeana.
-The plant spreads to about 8 inches and the length of stems can reach 6 inches or longer.
-They are considered vining or trailing epiphytes with round green leaves on thin stems.
+The leaves are thicker and slightly bigger than those of the parent Peperomia deppeana.
+The plant spreads to about eight inches, and stem length can reach six inches or longer.
+Growers consider them vining or trailing epiphytes with round green leaves on thin stems.

 Planting